wikiselev/coparaest/README.md

 Prerequisites:

-1. R installed on the cluster (or R module loaded);
+1. R installed on the cluster (or R module loaded)
-2. reshape2 and ggplot2 CRAN packages are installed in R;
+2. reshape2 and ggplot2 CRAN packages are installed in R
+3. COPASI installed on the cluster (or COPASI module loaded)
+4. bash and perl installed on the cluster (should be by default)

 Workflow: